-- Water well completion reports.
-Since 1966, drillers have been required to submit water well completion information describing the location and construction parameters of water wells drilled in Pennsylvania.
+- Since 1966, drillers have been required to submit water well completion information describing the location and construction parameters of water wells drilled in Pennsylvania.
 As of June 1, 2009, all drillers must now use WebDriller to submit their water well completion reports.
-If you would like more information or to begin using this application, please contact Jody Rebuck at 717–702–2073, or send an e-mail to email@example.com.
+Finalized reports are transferred into the Pennsylvania Groundwater Information System (PaGWIS).
+If you are a driller and would like more information, please contact Jody Rebuck at 717–702–2073, or send an e-mail to email@example.com.

 Water Well Abandonment

-- Drillers also can submit well abandonment forms through WebDriller.
+- Drillers also can submit well abandonment information through WebDriller.
 Others can still send paper copies of the well abandonment form (see below) to:

 Pennsylvania Geological Survey

 Middletown, PA 17057

 - Water well abandonment guidelines (PDF 66 KB)